jpalgon/KingCountyHousing/README.md

 ### Price vs. Has a View
 ![Price vs. Has a View](./Images/price_vs_view.png)

 There is a much wider distributions of price for houses with a view than without a view.
 Q3 is particularly higher in view than no view.
-Very strong positive linear or possibly exponential relationship between price and grade_value.
+Very strong positive exponential relationship between price and grade_value.
 Shows the reason it is one of the features.

 ### Model Results
 ![Model Results](./Images/model.png)